asutera/kaggle-connectomics/README.md

 processor (> 2.5 GHz), 4 cores and sufficient disk space.
 On our last test, it took around XXX hours (with 7 process) on YYYY and +-2 hours on small-1.

-The performance we obtained on normal-1 are the following:
+The performance obtained on normal-1 and small-1 are the following:

     On normal-1:
     On small-1: 0.71027913026472989